How to Use Financial Strategies for Business Success

 Business Success Takes Planning

 Conversely, you can find examples of businesses in the financial industry where a well-thought out strategy prevented them from being another victim of the financial crises.
 Perhaps the most visible is Bank of America.
 Executives at this institution say that they made a conscious decision about fifteen years ago not to get involved with the sub-prime loan market.
 They just didn’t see how lots of risky loans fit their long term financial strategy.
+Risky loans to people who can’t ever pay them back is indeed a recipe for disaster.
 Now, while so many other financial businesses are facing catastrophe, Bank of America is strong enough financially to grow by snapping up bargains.
 Recent acquisitions include well-known organizations like Merrill-Lynch, MBNA, and Countrywide Mortgage.

-Anyone who has ever watched It’s a Wonderful Life knows that the best time to buy is when others are panicking and selling.
+Anyone who has ever watched It’s a Wonderful Life knows that the best time to buy is when others are panicking, selling and scrambling for Loans .
 But, of course, you have to be in a position to buy; and that is usually the result of a well-thought out and managed financial strategy.
 How important is a clear financial strategy?
 Apparently it can mean the difference between growing your business and going out of business.

 Financial Strategies are the Starting Point of Internal Control